Data Contract CLI

 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────╮

-│ --schema TEXT The location (url or path) of the ODCS JSON │
+│ --json-schema TEXT The location (url or path) of the ODCS JSON │

 │ Schema │